HubSpot/SlimFast/README.md

 ## Overview ##

 SlimFast is a tool for Java apps to help them stop building uber jars for deployment (massive jars containing all of the app's dependencies).
-Building uber jars is slow and adds a lot of complexity (custom merge strategies when jars being merged have duplicate files for example).
+Building uber jars is slow and adds a lot of complexity (subtle or not so subtle bugs can occur when jars being merged have duplicate files for example).

 The first part is the maven plugin, which can be used in place of the maven-assembly-plugin or maven-shade-plugin (which are often used to build uber jars).
 The other part is a helper library for hadoop to write each job's dependencies